 BHU row: Muslim prof's father sings bhajans, offers namaz; nobody protests

+The father of a Muslim professor whose appointment at the Banaras Hindu University’s Sanskrit department has triggered a row himself sings bhajans at temples and serves at a cow shelter.
+Nobody protests.

-The group of Banaras Hindu University students protesting against the appointment of a Muslim at their Sanskrit department might just change their minds if they visited the professor’s father.
-At a temple in the premises of Shree Ramdev Gaushala Chetanya Dham in Bagru, 35 kilometres from the Rajasthan capital, Ramzan Khan participates in the aarti, sitting at a harmonium and singing a bhajan.
+At a temple in the premises of Shree Ramdev Gaushala Chetanya Dham in Bagru, 35 kilometres from the Rajasthan capital, Ramzan Khan on Wednesday participated in the aarti, sitting at a harmonium and singing a devotional song.
+The atmosphere there is in sharp contrast to the protests at BHU where a group of students are opposing the recent appointment of his son Feroze Khan.

 His father Ramzan Khan himself holds the Shastri qualification in Sanskrit, composes religious songs and performs ‘gau sewa’ at the nearby cattle shed.
 At the same time, he visits the mosque and offers namaz.
 The local Hindu community as well as his own relatives are okay with this.